WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Run `files_import.py` to ingest all files in configured folders.
 Next time `files_import.py` is run only new files since last run will be processed.
 It knows what files have been imported.

-Run `files_watch.py` and add file or files to a configured folder.
+Run `files_watch.py` then add file or files to a configured folder.
 Application `main:process_files` will process ONLY the added files.
 Multiple folders and formats can be processed in one run.

-To process all files in the shared configured folder run `files_import.py`.
-All unprocessed files in folders will be ingested.
+Run `files_import.py` to process all files in configured folders.
+All unprocessed files in all comfigured folders will be ingested.

-The included `config.json` has Processes and Observers configured to share folders.
-Any number of Processes and Objects can run in a single `main:process_files` execution.
+`config.json` has Processes and Observers configured to share folders.

+`files_import.py` executes `main:process_files` which runs the Processes.

+`files_watch.py` executes `watchdog` which loads the Observers that call `main:process_files`.

 Run import process directly:
 ```